dr-guangtou/daily_astroph/2021/astroph-2021-02.md

 - MUSE观测：We measured flat and sometimes inverted oxygen abundance gradients in the subsystems composing NGC 1487, explained by metal mixing processes common in merging galaxies.
 - The kinematic map revealed a rotating pattern in the gas in the northern tail of the system, suggesting that the galaxy may be in the process of rebuilding a disc.
 - The gas located in the central region has larger velocity dispersion ($\sigma\approx 50$km s$^{-1}$) than the remaining regions, indicating kinematic heating, possibly owing to the ongoing interaction.
-- Similar trends were, however, not observed in the stellar velocity-dispersion map, indicating that the galaxy has not yet achieved equilibrium, and the nebular and stellar components are still kinematically decoupled.
 - Based on all our measurements and findings, and specially on the mass estimates, metallicity gradients and velocity fields of the system, we propose that NGC 1487 is the result of an ongoing merger event involving smallish dwarf galaxies within a group, in a pre-merger phase, resulting in a relic with mass and physical parameters similar to a dwarf galaxy.
-- Thus, we may be witnessing the formation of a dwarf galaxy by merging of smaller clumps at z=0.

 ##### [Narrowing the mass range of Fuzzy Dark Matter with Ultra-faint Dwarfs](http://arxiv.org/abs/2102.05300) [(PDF)](http://arxiv.org/pdf/2102.05300.pdf)